b1naryth1ef/carto/README.md

 ## example

-the following image of the hermitcraft season 9 map was generated in 28s on a 3900X
+a full online map for the hermitcraft season 9 save was generated in 28s on a 3900X.

 ![alt rendered map](res/hermitcraft_9.png)